 Support for the features and settings described in this section varies between devices.
-This icon the feature or setting is only available in some devices.
+This icon U indicates that the feature or setting is only available in some devices.

-Show or hide the main menu.
+= Show or hide the main menu.

+~ Show of flue the fluin flend.

+$\{ \mathfrak{S} \}$ Access the release notes.

+?
+Access the product help.

+••• Change the language.

-Set light theme or dark theme.
+1 Set light theme or dark theme.

 The user menu contains:

-• Information about the user who is logged in.
+Information about the user who is logged in.

-- Change account : Log out from the current account and log in to a new account. - Log out : Log out from the current account.
+• Change account : Log out from the current account and log in to a new account.

+• Log out : Log out from the current account.

+• The context menu contains:

-- Analytics data: Accept to share non-personal browser data. - Feedback: Share any feedback to help us improve your user experience. - Legal: View information about cookies and licenses. - About: View device information, including AXIS OS version and serial number.
+• Analytics data: Accept to share non-personal browser data.

+Feedback: Share any feedback to help us improve your user experience.
+Legal: View information about cookies and licenses.

+About: View device information, including firmware version and serial number.

+• Legacy device interface: Change the device's web interface to the legacy version.